 Objectives for Goal 1: Students will engage in rigorous training in scientific inquiry, including research methodology, experimental design, and statistics relative to psychology.

 Competencies expected for Goal 1: Complete coursework and demonstrate competency in research methods, research design, and statistics.
 Demonstrate competency in the critical evaluation of scientific research.
-Demonstrate breadth of scientific knowledge through the successful completion of the comprehensive exam.
+Demonstrate a breadth of scientific knowledge through the successful completion of the comprehensive exam.
 Contribute actively to the development and execution of research protocols.
 Independently collect, analyze, integrate, and report on research data.
-Successfully defend research dissertation.
+Successfully defend a research dissertation.

 Goal 2: Develop Competence in Psychological Assessment and Diagnostic Skills

 Objectives for Goal 2: Students will successfully complete relevant coursework in psychodiagnostics, psychopathology, and assessment.
-Students will complete clinical practica emphasizing development of competency in psychological assessment, behavioural observations, differential diagnoses, and case conceptualization based on assessments.
+Students will complete clinical practica emphasizing the development of competency in psychological assessment, behavioural observations, differential diagnoses, and case conceptualization based on assessments.
 Be able to conduct risk assessments and respond to crises in an appropriate manner.

-Competencies expected for Goal 2: Complete Longitudinal Exposure Practica providing breadth of exposure to multiple populations, clinical settings, and diagnostic interviewing techniques.
+Competencies expected for Goal 2: Complete Longitudinal Exposure Practica providing a breadth of exposure to multiple populations, clinical settings, and diagnostic interviewing techniques.
 Complete coursework and demonstrate competency in psychological assessment and psychopathology.
-Apply information learned in coursework by demonstrating ability to select appropriate assessment methods, accuracy of test administration, conduct interviews, demonstrate effective listening and observational skills, accurately score assessment results, accurately interpret assessment results, accurate use of case conceptualization, ability to synthesize findings into a written assessment report, appropriately respond to referral question, integrate of empirical/critical thinking based on literature, integrate test data with DSM criteria and generate useful recommendations based on evaluation results.
+Apply the information learned in coursework by demonstrating an ability to select appropriate assessment methods, the accuracy of test administration, conduct interviews, demonstrate effective listening and observational skills, accurately score assessment results, accurately interpret assessment results, accurate use of case conceptualization, ability to synthesize findings into a written assessment report, appropriately respond to referral question, integrate of empirical/critical thinking based on literature, integrate test data with DSM criteria and generate useful recommendations based on evaluation results.